alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 **IR Proximity Sensor**

 The IR sensor has 3 pins: VCC, GND and an output pin which sends either a HIGH or LOW signal depending on its detection status.
-This sensor is capable of detecting the presence of an object, however, it is not capable of determining the distaction of the obstruction.
+This sensor is capable of detecting the presence of an object, however, it is not capable of determining the distance of the obstruction.
+This sensor is ideal for triggering on/off values and coupled with Pure Data it could be used to randomise variables within a sequence or prompt the introduction of a new piece of audio to the overall mix.
+The infrared transmitter emits an infrared radiation, when there is an obstacle in range, the wave bounces back to the receiver and the circuit becomes active.
+The range of the sensor can be adjusted by its onboard potentiometer, the datasheet professes that the range is 2cm-30cm but this does not seem to be the case.
+The safe range before the sensor becomes unpredicable seems to be around 25cm, any more and the module becomes unreliable.
+Also the sensor suffers heavily from light interference, natural light seems to be the worst.
+Sunlight makes the module very unreliable and artifical light also seems to affect its reliability.

+The sensor has its VCC and GND pins connected to the Arduino the same way as the ultrasonic sensor, the OUT pin is routed to A0.
+The sensor has been programmed to know, in compliance with the datasheet, that if and obstacle is within its agreed range it outputs a LOW singal.
+If the sensor does not detect an obstruction then its output is HIGH.
+An LED has been connected to digital pin 12 to help aid this detection process visually.
+With the source voltage from the Nano at 5V, the VF at 2.5V and the FC at 30mA the recommended resistor was again 100Ω

+- LED FV = 1.8V
+- code = variable HIGH/LOW
+- LOW if obstacle, have to switch in Pure Data

 ![IR Proximity First Prototype](https://github.com/alexchilton1/7MU011-Reactive-Sound-Installation/blob/Edit/Pictures/File_023.jpeg)